A module with functions to aid generating MCOE.

 For plants with more than one type of generator energy source, we need to split out the fuel costs according to fuel type – so the gas fuel costs are associated with generators that have energy_source_code gas, and the coal fuel costs are associated with the generators that have energy_source_code coal.

-Convert by-unit heat rate to by-generator, adding fuel type & count.
+Convert per-unit heat rate to by-generator, adding fuel type & count.

 Calculate heat rates (mmBTU/MWh) within separable generation units.